hazelcast/hazelcast-nodejs-client/README.md

 }
 ```

+> **NOTE: If you have a Hazelcast release older than `3.11`, you need to provide also a group password along with the group name.**

 ### Network Settings

 You need to provide the ip address and port of at least one member in your cluster so the client finds it.

 **Programmatic:**

 ```javascript
 let cfg = new Config.ClientConfig();
 cfg.network.addresses.push('some-ip-address:port');
 ```

 **Declarative:**

 ```json
 {
     "network": {